alexander-stolz/limioptic/README.md

 > <b>Make sure to deactivate the Windows "execution aliases" for python.exe!</b>

 1. Download and extract all files and folders
-2. Execute <b>install dependencies - part 1.bat</b> or go to python.org to download and install python3.8 (32 Bit).
+2. Execute <b>1) install python 3.8.bat</b> or go to python.org to download and install python3.8 (32 Bit).
-3. Execute <b>install dependencies - part 2.bat</b> to install the required python packages.
+3. Execute <b>2) install python dependencies.bat</b> to install the required python packages.
 4. Execute <b>___RUN__LIMIOPTIC.py</b> in the LIMIOPTIC folder.

 5. Make sure you are always up-to-date using <b>_update.py</b> if needed.